zhenya-klpv/ruzanovafit.com/assets/photos/README.txt

 - hero-cutout.webp (WebP with alpha, transparent background)

 Cutout is already supported in CSS.
 Upload the file and it will appear automatically.

+Premium portrait (About):
+- about-cutout.webp (WebP with alpha, transparent background)
+  - The site renders it as a "premium portrait" with softer edges (CSS softening + shadow).